-3.6.2 Prevalent Language
+3.6.2 Prevalent Language and Alternative Formats

 - (A) The Contractor shall use the Eligibility Transmission to determine prevalent non-English languages.
 A language is prevalent when it is spoken by five percent or more of the Contractor's enrolled population. - (B) The Contractor shall make available all written Enrollee informational and instructional materials, including the member handbook, in the prevalent non-English languages.
-Written materials include vital documents such as applications, consent forms, release of information forms, letters containing important information, etc.
+Written materials include vital documents such as applications, consent forms, release of information forms, letters containing important information, etc. - (C) The Contractor shall make Enrollee informational and instructional materials, including the member handbook, available in alternative formats that take into consideration the special needs of those who are visually limited or have a limited reading proficiency.
+Such alternative formats might include audio or video recordings.